Case Study: The Fundamentals of Actually Growing a Profitable Podcast

 What should I name my podcast?

 On the flip side, if you are expanding an existing offering to deliver it via this platform or this new-not-so-new media, then leveraging the existing product or show name could be beneficial.
 This is what a lot of NPR shows do.
 Wait Wait Don’t Tell Me started as an in-person show and then expanded into a podcast.
-On the podcast version, you’ll hear parts of the show that had to be edited out for radio broadcast and special behind the scenes episodes.
+On the podcast version, you’ll hear parts of the show that had to be edited out for radio broadcasts and special behind-the-scenes episodes.
 Everything is specifically related to that one point of focus.

 In addition to the name of your podcast, make sure that you are optimizing it (yes like SEO).
-This improves organic discoverability driving a higher position in search results and increasing the likelihood of being subscribed to.
+This improves organic discoverability driving a higher position in search results and increasing the likelihood of being subscribed.

 How do I make money from my podcast?

 Let’s be clear upfront.
 If you are just starting a podcast, don’t plan on it instantly turning into a million-dollar business.
 That’s not how podcasts work.
+On average, it takes three years for a podcast to become profitable.
 Here are a few revenue-generating ideas to help build a revenue-generating podcast over time.

 Advertising or Sponsors.
 You must know your data points for this and know your specific niche.
 It would also be a good idea to create a page on your website with this information so potential sponsors can easily access it.
 Any specific data points that you have are valuable and will show a prospective sponsor whether they are a good fit.
 Here are a few ideas: